rciorba/pytest-fixture-marker/README.rst

 Why
 ---

-Ever found yourself wanting to run all tests that use a certain fixture?
-This plugin will allow you to do that.
+This plugin allows you to run all tests that require a certain fixture.
+This comes in handy if you're refactoring fixtures.

 Installation
 ------------